Tuesday, July 6, 2010

 Sex In Chains (1928)

-Sex In Chains isn’t the exploitation film it sounds like, but if you did find it shelved—accidentally, we’ll say—next to a stack of early-70s convent skin flicks and womens’ prison dramas, you wouldn’t be wholly misled.
-Those films, like this one, are about people veering to extremes.
-They’re about people in heat.
-And Sex In Chains—an often delicately shot, honest, human film with compassion for its suffering married couple, Franz and Helene—is at low boil even in its quietest moments.
+Sex In Chains—an often delicately shot, honest film with compassion for its suffering married couple, Franz and Helene—is at a low boil even in its quietest moments.
 But director (and star) Wilhelm Dieterle isn’t satisfied with mere melodramatics, even of a kind lurid or borderline nymphomaniacal enough to hold our attention.
 He wants us to be more than observers.
 He makes us care about these people, all the while tackling social issues that remain, to this day, contentious.
 I’ll not soon forget Sex In Chains, or the people in it.

 They do something in there, but I wonder what.
 Mostly because I wonder about Steinau, the wealthy bachelor who throws himself so zealously into causes like prison reform—issues that redirect one’s energies and passion.
 I wonder about the fineness of his features; the precise lines of his lips and eyebrows, which contrast with Franz’s handsome, but more bluntly masculine face.
 Steinau does love Helene, but is he in search of a trophy wife to compliment his image as a social crusader?
 Are we watching a silent precursor to Shane (1953)?

 Franz is certainly a man loved by other men.
-They watch him, though at first he’s oblivious to their attentions as he lies on his prison bed and dreams tortured dreams of Helene.
+They watch him, though at first he’s oblivious to their attentions, as he lies on his prison bed and dreams tortured dreams of Helene.
 He makes love to her in soft-focus fantasies of astonishing beauty and eroticism; but as the months drag by, his visions degrade—he takes to drawing her likeness on a cell wall, with dirt, then kissing it.
 Their real time together is cruelly limited to quarter-hours, and always in the presence of a guard.
 Sex In Chains makes it clear that, in the absence of any reasonable sexual release, even the most moral man could turn to his fellow men for comfort.

 Where to find Sex In Chains: